xavdid/advent-of-code/solutions/2020/day_5/README.md

 ## Part 1

 In case you weren't clued in from the puzzle's title, today is a twist on a [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm).
 Given a sorted list, you cut in in half, test where your target element is (higher or lower than the midpoint), and throw out the other set.
 Do this enough times and you quickly find the index of the element you're searching for.
-A binary search is efficient becdause you only need to check a few elements to find the target (as compared to a "linear" search, where you check every element until the target is found).
+A binary search is efficient because you only need to check a few elements to find the target (as compared to a "linear" search, where you check every element until the target is found).
 The AoC twist is that we don't _have_ a target value.
 Instead, we use `char`s to decide which half of the results to keep.

 Off the bat, we know we'll be doing a loop a fixed number of times (7 characters).
 The function that takes that length-7 string will return a row number, so we can start there: